techidaily/site-facebook/source/_posts/likes-and-dislikes-analyzing-the-negative-side-effects.md

  But in reality, you have no way of knowing whether this is all a farce.
 While it looks great on the surface, that person could be in massive debt, on bad terms with their significant other, or desperate for Instagram likes as a form of validation.

  One simple way out of this mess is for everyone to quit lying on social media.
-But in the era of Instagram influencers and[YouTubers who earn millions](https://www.makeuseof.com/how-much-money-youtubers-make/) from being inauthentic, that isn't going to happen anytime soon.
+But in the era of Instagram influencers and [YouTubers who earn millions](https://www.makeuseof.com/how-much-money-youtubers-make/) from being inauthentic, that isn't going to happen anytime soon.

  Remember an important adage: you should not judge your everyday life against the highlights of someone else's.